Tupo26/Unity_IK_HumanoidGaitAnimator/README.md

 Contains interfaces for collecting character's state and inputs for changing character’s state.

 IKLegsControl.cs contains code that animates character legs.
-The presumption is that character is rigged and has kinematic model done using Unity’s own rigging tools & 2D inverse kinematics solvers such as CDD or Limb.
+The presumption is that character is rigged and has kinematic model done using Unity’s own rigging tools & 2D inverse kinematics solvers such as CCD or Limb.

 IKCharacterAdapter.cs serves as a bridge between these components.